dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 There are two types of adapters available today:

-- **Trusted** &mdash; [Trusted adapters](trusted-adapters) are those where the adapter maintainers have agreed to meet a higher standard of quality.
+- **Trusted** &mdash; [Trusted adapters](trusted-adapters) are those where the adapter maintainers have decided to participate in the dbt Labs adapter program and have made a commitment to meeting those requirements.
 For adapters supported in dbt Cloud, maintainers have gone through an additional rigorous process that cover contractual requirements for development, documentation, user experience, and maintenance.
 - **Community** &mdash; [Community adapters](community-adapters) are open-source and maintained by community members.
+Any adapter requirements are managed by the maintainers and/or the community themselves.